cliansang/Identification-of-NLOS-and-MP-in-UWB-using-ML/ReadMe.txt

-This experimental research data-set was used to present the multi-label classification results of UWB ranging system in our journal article entitled “Identification of NLOS and Multi-path Conditions in UWB Localization using Machine Learning Methods”.
+This experimental research data-set was used to present the multi-label classification results of UWB ranging system in our research article entitled “Identification of NLOS and Multi-path Conditions in UWB Localization using Machine Learning Methods”.
 The research data includes the extracted features of UWB experimental data including their respective labels and the corresponding